Donate

 • Dr. Seyed Mohammad Javadi

 PhD, Computer Science.
 Over 15 years building consumer software at scale, including engineering roles at Amazon, Apple, and Netflix.
-Father of a non-speaking 12-year-old daughter.
+Father of a non-speaking daughter.

 seyed@kinderhorizon.org